p-jack/ZeMicrofilm/README.md

 1. I'm working with a designer to add some images.
 Right now I don't even have an app icon.
 2. I'm going to add the ability to bundle the vault into an archived file for transfer to other devices.
+The transfer will occur by scanning a QR code on the target device to establish a shared key, using that one-time key to encrypt the archive, then using the MultipeerConnectivity framework to transfer the archive file to the other device.
-3. I'm also going to integrate with the AuthenticationServices framework so you can directly access the passwords from Safari and other apps.
+4. I'm also going to integrate with the AuthenticationServices framework so you can directly access the passwords from Safari and other apps.